 Create a Balance Sheet for Technical Debt

-Firms should identify where technical debt exists in their companies, including the potential need for core modernisation, and prioritise the debt based on its impact to existing processes and organisational goals.
-The balance sheet should be reviewed and updated frequently, and used to create organisational transparency to this otherwise hidden problem.
+Firms should identify where technical debt exists in their companies, including the potential need for core modernization, and prioritize the debt based on its impact to existing processes and organizational goals.
+The balance sheet should be reviewed and updated frequently, and used to create organizational transparency to this otherwise hidden problem.

-There are a number of potential goals that might be ascribed to core modernisation.
-In fact, it’s likely a combination of objectives related to organisational agility, cost reduction, risk mitigation and customer experience.
-These must also be juxtaposed against the organisation’s risk tolerance and willingness to absorb change.
-Answers to these questions not only help frame the business case for change, they also provide the context for selecting the appropriate modernisation approach for a given enterprise.
+There are a number of potential goals that might be ascribed to core modernization.
+In fact, it’s likely a combination of objectives related to organizational agility, cost reduction, risk mitigation and customer experience.
+These must also be juxtaposed against the organization’s risk tolerance and willingness to absorb change.
+Answers to these questions not only help frame the business case for change, they also provide the context for selecting the appropriate modernization approach for a given enterprise.

 Educating Executive Leadership

-Organisational leaders need to be educated on the cost — both actual and opportunity — and risk of technical debt, including the acute problem of core modernisation.
+Organizational leaders need to be educated on the cost — both actual and opportunity — and risk of technical debt, including the acute problem of core modernization.
 Only with this understanding will there be the necessary support and active sponsorship for change.

 Future-Proof Target Solutions